Doregon/quick-hackintosh-guides/usb-creation/linux-10.7-to-11.md

 ## 4. Next steps

 If you need new kexts for the release you chose but are like me and don't want to accidently delete your current OS in case something goes wrong, you can **copy your current EFI folder** to the USB's EFI partition and use that to test.
-If a kext doesn't work with the OS release you selected, check out **kext.me**, a nice catalog of kexts, bootloaders, and guides for you to enjoy.